HTTP-RPC/Kilo/README.md

 Support currently exists for implementing HTTP-RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
 For examples and additional information, please see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

 ## Java Server
 The Java server library allows developers to create and publish HTTP-RPC web services in Java.
-It is distributed as a JAR file that contains the following classes:
+It is distributed as a JAR file that contains the following core classes:

 * _`org.httprpc`_
     * `WebService` - abstract base class for HTTP-RPC services